 Cash Transfer Report using Reporting Module

 It is proposed that during the over-night activities a fourth report is generated, to populate XML files for consumption by the Misys Sophis Integration Service to create Account Transfer Transactions or Simple Cash transactions.
+An exception file is always generated with the errors.

 These transactions will be available for review by Users during the morning activities.
 Each transaction will be for the reckoned variation margin per Fund, per Currency.
+Like any transaction within Misys, they can have a specific blotter and workflow.

 Should the reckoned margin not match with statements from the Clearing party, a decision can be made to adjust the payment to cover (in case of rounding breaks) or instruct to adjust an offending position (in case of position break)